Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Acknowledgements

 \section{Acknowledgements}

-This work by L.W. and B.Z. is supported by the National Natural Science Foundation of China (NNSFC) under grants No. 12275134, and No. 12275232, respectively.
-The research by M.K. was carried out in Southern Federal University with financial support of the Ministry of Science and Higher Education of the Russian Federation (State contract GZ0110/23-10-IF).
-The work by X.L. was supported by the National Natural Science Foundation of China under Grant No. 12005180.
-X.L. and S.-Y.G. were also supported by the Natural Science Foundation of Shandong Province under Grants No. ZR2020QA083, No. ZR2022QA026, and by the Project of Shandong Province Higher Educational Science and Technology Program under Grants No. 2022KJ271.
+We thank A.Chaudhuri, S.G.Rubin and A.S.Sakharov for discussions.
+This work by L.W. and B.Z. is supported by the National Natural Science Foundation of China (NNSFC) under grants No. 12275134, No. 12147228, No. 12335005, and No. 12275232.
+The research by M.K. was carried out at Southern Federal University with financial support from the Ministry of Science and Higher Education of the Russian Federation (State contract GZ0110/23-10-IF).
+The work by X.L. and S.-Y.G. were supported by the NNSFC under Grant No. 12005180 and No. 12305113, by the Natural Science Foundation of Shandong Province under Grants No. ZR2020QA083, No. ZR2022QA026, and by the Project of Shandong Province Higher Educational Science and Technology Program under Grants No. 2022KJ271.